luismjimenez/Time-Series-Analysis-of-Walmart-Sales-Data/README.md

 - Model Evaluation: All models were validated using a 13-week test set, with accuracy measured primarily through RMSE (Root Mean Square Error) and MAE (Mean Absolute Error).

 ## Skills:
-Programming & Data Manipulation: Advanced use of Python for data cleaning, preprocessing, and exploratory data analysis (EDA).Time-Series Modeling: Implementation of diverse forecasting architectures including ARIMA, SARIMA, and Prophet to capture complex seasonality and trends.Statistical Analysis: Utilization of Statsmodels for rigorous statistical testing and Scikit-learn for model evaluation metrics like RMSE and MAE.Hyperparameter Optimization: Expertise in performing Grid Search to tune model parameters $(p, d, q) \times (P, D, Q, s)$ for maximum predictive accuracy.Business Intelligence & Strategy: Translating complex data findings into actionable insights, such as Holiday Overlays and store-specific inventory buffering.Data Visualization: (Implicitly used) for identifying the negligible impact of macroeconomic variables ($R^2 \approx 2.5\%$) and visualizing seasonal revenue surges.
+- Programming & Data Manipulation: Advanced use of Python for data cleaning, preprocessing, and exploratory data analysis (EDA).
+- Time-Series Modeling: Implementation of diverse forecasting architectures, including ARIMA, SARIMA, Prophet, and XGBoost, to capture complex seasonality and trends.
+- Statistical Analysis: Utilization of Statsmodels for rigorous statistical testing and Scikit-learn for model evaluation metrics like RMSE and MAE.
+- Hyperparameter Optimization: Expertise in performing Grid Search to tune model parameters $(p, d, q) \times (P, D, Q, s)$ for maximum predictive accuracy.

-## Results & Business Recommendations:

-Key Findings
+- Business Intelligence & Strategy: Translating complex data findings into actionable insights, such as Holiday Overlays and store-specific inventory buffering.
+- Data Visualization: Use of Matplotlib to visualize insights.

+## Results:

 1. **Weekly sales show strong seasonality**, with major spikes around Thanksgiving and Christmas.
 2. **Holiday weeks boost sales by ~7–8%**, making them the most influential external factor.
 3. Economic variables like temperature, CPI, fuel price, and unemployment show **weak correlation** and explain **<3%** of variance.